 Our graduates and students are also strong contributors to the regional economy.
 The more than 7,000 JWU students working off campus represent a sizable percentage of the only 112,500 people in the workforce in the city of Providence.

 Two hundred businesses in RI have been started by JWU graduates, while other alumni hold leadership positions as presidents, CEOs or other principals at another 100 businesses in the state.

 Commitment to Community Service A priority at JWU is developing students who have the skills and training to be ethical leaders in industry and their communities.
-During the 2010-2011 academic year, undergraduate and graduate students from the Providence Campus performed more than 150,000 hours of community service work, as well as volunteerism on an individual basis through dorms and clubs.
+During the 2013-2014 academic year, undergraduate and graduate students from the Providence Campus performed almost 155,000 hours of community service work, through academics, internships, work study and volunteerism.

 Affiliations JWU’s active civic participation includes a variety of community and business affiliations.
 Through the Feinstein Technology & Design Center, School of Technology students provide nonprofits with design, graphics, technology and marketing services.

 We also provided a the six-acre waterfront parcel for the headquarters of Save The Bay, a nationally recognized and award-winning environmental organization.
-This project has been recognized by the Environmental Protection Agency and Greensource magazine as one of the nation’s top brownfields redevelopment projects.
+This project has been recognized by the Environmental Protection Agency and GreenSource: the Magazine of Sustainable Design as one of the nation’s top brownfields redevelopment projects.